“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 - Repeat purchases from your brand from existing customers means an increase in profits.

 Existing customers are aware of your products and services as they have already purchased from you earlier.
-According to Bain & Company and Harvard Business School, 5% increase in customer retention can increase business profits by as much as 95%.
+According to Bain & Company and Harvard Business School, a 5% increase in customer retention can increase business profits by as much as 95%.

 - Saves money on Marketing.

 How?
 Well, you don’t need to spend heavily on advertisements to acquire existing customers.
-You have their personal contact details as in contact number, email id etc. all you need to work on is how to associate and stimulate them.
+You have their contact details as in contact number, email id etc. all you need to work on is how to associate and stimulate them.

 - Increased loyalty from existing customers will drive personal recommendations.

-Personal recommendation has massive influence in acquiring new customers.
+Personal recommendation has a massive influence in acquiring new customers.
 With the help of word-by-mouth and personal recommendations, customers can share stories about your brand which will lead to new customer generation.